 While I have stayed in several wonderful hotels in the French capital, not every hotel has lived up to my expectations.
 Each experience has taught me a little more about how to choose a hotel in Paris.

-Choosing a hotel in Paris in a huge undertaking.
+Choosing a hotel in Paris is a huge undertaking.
 To help make your decision easier, I’ve put together this awesome list of advice that I’ve learned along the way.

 Make a list of your preferences

 Before you start your search, make a list of what’s most important to you in a hotel.
 Are you looking to live the life of luxury or would you rather more modest accommodations?
-Would you prefer a small boutique hotel, or a large well-known chain?
+Would you prefer a small boutique hotel or a large well-known chain?
 Do you want breakfast included?
-Answer these questions among other to help narrow down your choices.
+Answer these questions among others to help narrow down your choices.